dendronhq/dendron-site/vault/dendron.topic.workspace.md

 ### Syncing your workspace with Git

-`Workspace Sync` does not sync the workspace if all your vaults all separate git repos.
+`Workspace Sync` does not sync the workspace if all your vaults are separate git repos.
 In order to synchronize your workspace, you need to explicitly do a `git pull` from the workspace folder.

 If you are inside VSCode, you should be able to run `> Create Integrated Terminal...`, choose the folder containing your workspace, and launch the terminal.
 After launching, run a `git pull` inside of it.